yeon-do/Technical-assessment/Portfolio.md

 * **Language:** R

 **Key Contributions:**
-* **Step-by-step Modeling & Problem Solving:** Applied optimal regression methods—from basic simple/multiple linear regression to Ridge and Lasso estimators—to datasets with diverse characteristics, writing analytical code to solve textbook exercises.
+* **Step-by-step Modeling & Problem Solving:** Applied optimal regression methods from basic simple/multiple linear regression to Ridge and Lasso estimators to datasets with diverse characteristics, writing analytical code to solve textbook exercises.
 * **Model Diagnostics & Peer Review:** Conducted rigorous residual analysis (testing for normality and homoscedasticity) on the derived models.
 Compared and debated results with other teams to identify modeling limitations and propose methodological improvements.

 **🎞 Final Presentation: In-depth Analysis of Dummy Variable Regression**